Pinsplash/SEFGD/README.md

 # Legacy support entities
 Some entities (e.g. func_wall) that are meant to be replaced with other entities are included in these FGDs for basic legacy support.
 They are noted as obsolete and have the obsolete sprite, and are included in the "removed" counts above.

+# Issues
+If you think I should change something, you can tell me that.
+Directly to me.
+On this website.
+It is easy.